The Oracle, Reading

 The Oracle is a large indoor shopping and leisure mall on the banks of the River Kennet in Reading, Berkshire, England.
-Partly on the site of a 17th-century workhouse of the same name, it was developed and is owned by a joint venture of Hammerson and the Abu Dhabi Investment Authority.
+Partly on the site of a 17th-century workhouse of the same name, it was developed and is owned by Hammerson.

 History

 The Oracle takes its name from the 17th century Oracle workhouse, which occupied part of the site and was built by funds from John Kendrick.

 In 1997, the property developer Hammerson acquired a 22 acre site of largely derelict land immediately to the south of the town centre.
 Most of this site was previously occupied by Simonds Brewery (latterly owned by the Courage brewing company) and by the Reading Buses depot (formerly the Reading Corporation tram depot).
 The brewery had earlier relocated to a new site adjoining the M4 motorway, whilst the bus depot was relocated to a location just west of the town centre as one of the first phases of the redevelopment.

 Hammerson's strategy was to create a combination of big-name retailers at the new centre, including a number of international retail banners fairly new to Britain.
 The merchandise mix had a strong emphasis on fashion and is slightly higher-end than the average for Reading's main street shops.
 Peter Cole, the development director for Hammerson said "We were looking to bring in a retail mix that would enhance what was already there – we wanted to get the right caliber retailers to suit the slightly higher-end shopping demographic of the area."